Razyapoo/KGBClusteringDocumentation/user_documentation.md

 We all know how zoom in/out works on mapping platforms such as [google maps](https://maps.google.com), maps.cz, etc. Zoom is used to increase or decrease the zoom level at a specific point and show more or less detail on the map.

-The extension of the original Knowledge Graph browser is inspired by this feature of mapping platforms.
+The extension of the original Knowledge Graph Visual browser is inspired by this feature of mapping platforms.
 Original knowledge graph exploration is proposed in a research paper ["Iteractive and iterative visual exploration of knowledge graphs based on shareable and reusable visual configurations"](https://www.sciencedirect.com/science/article/pii/S1570826822000105).

 <h1 id="glossary">Glossary</h1>